-- a) Install all oil shields together with respective labyrinth rings from each end of shaft, in their respective position.
+- Install all oil shields together with respective labyrinth rings from each end of shaft, in their respective position.
 Fit "O" rings in labyrinth rings.
 Do not tighten oil shield set screws. - b) Lift and install lower halves of thrust and line bearing housings against their respective seats on stuffing box brackets.
 Tighten all bolting. - c) Pour a small amount of lubricating oil on lower halves of sleeve bearing linings.
-Raise shaft a slight amount and roll in lower halves of sleeve bearings. - Pour a small amount of oil on shaft journal bearings and install upper halves of sleeve bearings. - e) Install thrust bearing inboard seal in two halves. - f) Install inboard shim. - g) Install thrust collar key and thrust collar. - h) Install locknut and pull up tight against thrust collar, then fit securing screws to lock nut. - Install thrust bearings parts (split base rings, leveling plates and shoes) according Kingsbury's instructions.

-j) Check that rotor is axially centralized, and establish total thrust end play, (about 0.28 mm) by using shim or machining at inner face of thrust bearing cover.
-See Fig. 6.5
+Raise shaft a slight amount and roll in lower halves of sleeve bearings. - d) Pour a small amount of oil on shaft journal bearings and install upper halves of sleeve - e) Install thrust bearing inboard seal in two halves. - Install inboard shim. - Install thrust collar key and thrust collar. - Install locknut and pull up tight against thrust collar, then fit securing screws to lock nut. - Install thrust bearings parts (split base rings, leveling plates and shoes) according Kingsbury's instructions. - Check that rotor is axially centralized, and establish total thrust end play, (about 0.28 mm) by using shim or machining at inner face of thrust bearing cover.
+See Fig. 6.6

 - k) Apply a liquid gasket to bearing body joint faces and install upper halves of thrust and line bearing housings.
 Secure with bolting and dowels.
 Take care to position correctly in their respective seats, oil seals and labyrinth rings. - Set oil shields on shaft by pushing them against labyrinths and withdrawing them about 3 mm.
-Secure with set screws. - m) Fit "O" ring in place, install thrust bearing outer cover and tighten bolting. - n) Install nuts securing mechanical seal plate assembly to stuffing box at both ends of pump.
-Tighten nuts evenly. - o) Finally set seal assemblies according the manufacturer's instructions. - p) Turn rotor by hand to ensure there are no rubs or binding.
+Secure with set screws. - m) Fit "O" ring in place, install thrust bearing outer cover and tighten bolting.